 Freedom of Speech Statement

-Under the U.S. Constitution, freedom of speech is a guaranteed right.
-Accordingly, the University community is asked to be tolerant of differing points of view and respect the rights of others to express themselves.
-Any member of the University community who finds posted or distributed materials to be offensive or disrespectful is encouraged to contact the responsible organization or individual to address their objections.
+Freedom of speech is a guaranteed right under the U.S. Constitution and a core value of the University.
+To sustain an open exchange of ideas, the University community is asked to be tolerant of differing points of view and respect the rights of others to express themselves.
+Any member of the University community who finds posted or distributed materials to be offensive or disrespectful is encouraged to contact their campus resource (see Appendix.)